 - If you need to visit the bathroom too often during the night, refrain from drinking water a few hours before bed and make sure to visit the bathroom right before sleep.

 - If heartburn is bothering you, eat smaller meals throughout the day and avoid spicy and fatty foods.

 - Let your partner help.
-Have them stuff your bedroom with pillows, blankets, sheets, and any other tools that might help you build a comfortable sleeping spot.
+Have them stuff your bedroom with pillows, heavy blankets, sheets, and any other tools that might help you build a comfortable sleeping spot.

 Tips for Helping Your Newborn or Infant Sleep Through the Night

 Recommended Sleep for Newborns: 14-17 Hours Per Day

 Recommended Sleep for Infants: 12-16 Hours Per Day